wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :name: splicing
 During splicing, introns are removed from precursor mRNA moleculus to create mature mRNA.
 Most introns contain several canonical elements that help in recognition by the spliceosome and in creating a specific secondary structure of the intronic RNA that facilitates removal: **(1)** 3' splice site, **(2)** Poly pyrimidine tract, **(3)** Branch site, **(4)** 5' splice site'
 :::
 %#% Figure splicing missing original source, replace image? - Figure description is the first time the terms precursor mRNA and mature mRNA get mentioned.
-Move these concepts to main body of the text? - Crop figure slightly bigger to improve readability for dark mode users.
+Moved these concepts to main body of the text. - Cropped the figure slightly bigger to improve readability for dark mode users.
 ---

 ### Translation